Trump hotels swarmed with 's***hole' reviews on Yelp

 The spokeswoman said that reviews that are not based on firsthand experience violate the company's terms of service, but that due to the high volume of posts submitted during a "media storm," they can take a few days to remove.

-Ryan Fox, co-founder of New Knowledge, told CNN that some Twitter users were to encouraging people to write fake reviews on Trump Yelp pages.
+Ryan Fox, co-founder of New Knowledge, told CNN that some Twitter users were encouraging people to write fake reviews on Trump Yelp pages.

 "These initial tweets by social influencers about "s***hole" reviews on Yelp serve as an example of passive orchestration of social manipulation through influence," he told CNN.